 An integrated approach to embedding the learning of technologies into relevant elements of key learning areas ensures that all students benefit from learning about and working with traditional, contemporary and emerging technologies that shape the world in which we live.

 Assessment and Reporting

-Tracking and monitoring of pupil achievement through standardised, diagnostic and summative assessment occurs on a regular basis.
-Allocated assessment points at the beginning, middle and end of the year enable review and monitoring of pupil progress, and teaching and learning practices.
+Tracking and monitoring of student achievement through standardised, diagnostic and summative assessment occurs on a regular basis.
+Allocated assessment points at the beginning, middle and end of the year enable review and monitoring of student progress, and teaching and learning practices.

 The National Assessment Plan Literacy and Numeracy (NAPLAN) is administered in Years 3 and 5 and provides us with valuable additional data.

 Reporting on progress is delivered at two points in the year.
 At the end of Semester 1 we report against the content descriptors taught and at the end of Semester 2 reporting is against the Australian Curriculum Standards.
 Reporting follows a five point scale for each subject.

 Assessment is an integral part of all teaching and learning experiences.
 It identifies what students can do, know, understand and feel at different stages in the learning process and allows them to demonstrate newly acquired skills and knowledge in a variety of ways.